You have various options when you want to restart your Auk with new plants:

 - Use cuttings from other plants

-- Transplant store-bought plants to avoid waiting for new ones to grow
+- Transplant potted herbs (like store-bought ones) to avoid waiting for new ones to grow

 Option 1: Sow new seeds

-You can plant in used soil, but often it contains nutrients and roots, and has an incorrect pH balance that can affect germination and growth.
-Try it out, but we recommend new soil for the best possible germination.
+Used soil often contains old nutrients and roots, and has an incorrect pH balance that can affect germination and growth.
+We recommend new soil for the best possible growth.
 You can buy new coconut soil here.

 Step by step:

-- Empty the pots and wash the pots and base plate
+- Empty the pots and clean the pots and base plate.

-- Add new coconut soil to the pots (you can buy coconut soil here) and sow seeds
+- Add new coconut soil to the pots and sow your seeds.

 Option 2: Use cuttings

-You can also kickstart your growth using cuttings, see a video here.
+You can also kickstart your growth using cuttings, as shown in this video.
 Cuttings are simply cut-off parts of another plant.
 Many cuttings can be put straight into the soil.

 Tips for successful cuttings:

-- Remove large leaves; try to have only small leaves on the cuttings
+- Remove large leaves, leaving only small ones on the cuttings.

-- Make sure there is plenty of moisture.
-You can add some extra water around the cuttings as well.
+- Make sure there's plenty of moisture.
+If needed, you can add extra water around the cuttings.

 - Turn off the light for the first few days.
-Cuttings risk drying out if they get a lot of light in the beginning (they use some time to make new roots)
+Cuttings might dry out if they get a lot of light at the start, as they take some time to make new roots.

-The key to successful cuttings is that the plants manage to develop roots.
-Some plants easily grow roots, but not all do, so you have to try a bit.
-Don't be afraid to experiment!
-If the cuttings die when you put them straight into the soil, you can try putting them in a glass of water until you see they have developed a few centimetres of roots.
+The key to successful cuttings is for the plants to grow roots.
+Some plants do this easily, others don’t, so you’ll have to experiment.
+If the cuttings die when you put them straight into the soil, next time - try putting them in a glass of water until they develop a few centimeters of roots before planting.

-Option 3: Transplant other plants, e.g. store-bought plants
+Option 3: Transplant other herbs, e.g. store-bought potted herbs

-You can also transplant other plants into your Auk:
+You can transplant other plants into your Auk:

-- Take the store-bought plants out of their pots.
-Tip: cut open the plastic and try to protect the roots as much as possible; it's the roots that absorb nutrients and water
+- Take the plants out of their pots.
+Tip: cut open the plastic and try to protect the roots as much as possible - it's the roots that absorb nutrients and water.

 - Put them in an Auk pot.
-It can be a bit tricky to fit them in, but you can either squeeze them together or "twist them up"
+If it’s tricky to fit them in, either squeeze them together or break up the soil.

-- Add some coconut soil (available here) if there is empty space in the pot.
-When doing this, the soil gets in contact with the water in the base plate, which is essential for water uptake.
+- Add some coconut soil (available here) if there is empty space left in the pot.
+The soil needs to be in contact with the water in the base plate - this is essential for water uptake.

-In the beginning, store-bought plants will typically "fall over" from the shock of repotting, but then they will recover :)
+In the beginning, these plants will typically "fall over" from the shock of repotting.
+Don’t worry, they’ll soon recover :)